tedhartnell/ai4r-jupyter/README.md

 2. **missing_data_particle_filter**: Simulates the loss of road sensor data for a robotic car due to snow.
 Extends a regular Particle Filter with data augmentation to determine the car's location.

 3. **dynamic_value_iteration**: Updates the optimized policy to reach a goal when the robotic car discovers addition information such as a hole in the road.
-Uses Value Iteration Planning.
+Uses Markov Decision Process (MDP) Value Iteration Planning.

+4. **pid_racer**: Provides an experimental template which eliminates the need for the robotic car to perform localization while allowing it to race around a circular track under a PID controller.